sabertazimi/awesome-notes/notes/web/javascript/javascriptAdvancedNotes.md

 Due to asset granularity and **caching effectiveness**:

-- No need for 域名分区.
+- No need for 域名分区 (no need for multiple HTTP connection).
 - No need for CSS/Image sprites.
 - Less need for resources bundling and inlining.